alvmoralesm/ecommerce-adm/README.md

 ## 🧐 About <a name = "about"></a>

-This is an E-Commerce that is currently being.
+This is an E-Commerce that is currently being built as a side project.

 ## ⛏️ Built Using <a name = "built_using"></a>